neuralmanacle/checkbox-ellty/README.md

 ## How to Use
 1. Clone this repository.
+2. Go To vanilla folder.
-2. Open `index.html` in a browser.
+3. Open `index.html` in a browser.
-3. Start using the todo widget!
+4. Start using the todo widget!

 ## Cheers! 🎉